 Appliance Model 2: Silicom Ethernet Bypass Networking Server Adapters

-The Silicom’s ethernet bypass networking server adapters are targeted to inline network system that maintains network connectivity when system fails.
-Silicom’s dual or quad port fiber 10 G ethernet bypass server adapter is a PCI-Express X8 network interface card that contains two or four 10 G ethernet ports on a PCI-E adapter.
+The Silicom’s ethernet bypass networking server adapters are targeted to inline network systems that maintain network connectivity when the system fails.
+Silicom’s dual- or quad-port fiber 10 G ethernet bypass server adapter is a PCI-Express X8 network interface card that contains two or four 10 G ethernet ports on a PCI-E adapter.
 These adapters should plug in a host server machine as a NIC accessory.

 Normal Mode